|

 Is Gili T still a party island?

 Yes, though it’s evolved.
 While Gili Trawangan still hosts beach parties most nights, the island has also developed a strong yoga and wellness scene.
-You can easily avoid the party scene by staying on the quieter eastern or northern sides.
+You can easily avoid the party scene by staying on the quieter western or northern sides.
 It’s now mature enough that you can curate whatever experience you want.

 Walking the entire circumference of the island takes about two hours and costs nothing.
 Snorkelling from the beach is free if you bring your own equipment, and you can often spot turtles right off the shore near Turtle Point.
 Watching the sunset from the western beaches is spectacular and completely free.